 When it’s time to evaluate those ideas, use a clear system.
 You can use methods like MoSCoW (Must have, Should have, Could have, Won't have) to decide which concepts are most important.
 These proven frameworks help remove bias from the decision-making process, ensuring that ideas are judged on their merit, not on who suggested them.

-Create a Safe Space for Input
+Create a Safe Space for Honest Input

 People will only share their best ideas if they feel safe from judgment or ridicule.
 It’s essential to establish psychological safety from the very beginning.
 Start the workshop by setting ground rules that encourage open dialogue and mutual respect.
 Simple rules like "there are no bad ideas in brainstorming" and "challenge the idea, not the person" can make a huge difference.